DerpyNewbie/derpynewbie.github.io/README.md

 ### Profile Icons

-These icons were drawn by <https://twitter.com/Kaoddeka_> for me without a license (Use restricted to the author and the subject only).
+These icons were drawn by <https://twitter.com/Kaoddeka_> for me, without a license (Use restricted to the author and the subject only).

 - android-chrome-192x192.png